 Sunrise at Chatteri

 The sun took its time showing itself.
-The sky was already bright all around by the time I saw it peaking from behind the forests.
+The sky was already bright all around by the time I saw it peeking from behind the forests.
+I took my tripod to the opposite side of the sunrise so I could catch the silhouettes of the tombstones in an artistic way.

 The Chattris of different clans display variations of the umbrella form, in a way conveying its extra-ordinariness.
 The earlier cenotaphs memorialized their ancestors with Chhatris that took forms appropriated from temples built in the region.
-During the times of the Raos of Kutch, diplomatic relations with the Mughals, imparted its own unique flavor to this structure.
+During the times of the Raos of Kutch, diplomatic relations with the Mughals imparted their own unique flavor to this structure.

 By this time, a couple of local residents had made their way to the complex for their morning exercises.
 The golden light was perfect to capture the details of these tombstones so I went back around the structures that were comparatively less damaged to capture closely the details in these walls.

-On the southern side of the compound there is, what seems like an active temple where people still come to say their prayers.
+On the southern side of the compound, there is, what seems like an active temple where people still come to say their prayers.
+The Jadejas, themselves were followers of Hinduism and worshiped Ashapura Mata, who is the kuldevi of the Jadeja clan and also the State deity.
+The main temple of the goddess is located at Mata no Madh.

 Just in front of the temple, the square pavilion was lit up beautifully in the soft golden rays of the Sun.
-This tombstone is the only square shaped tombstone on the premises, and appears to be tilted towards the chaukhandi type of architecture, much more prevalent in Sindh, now in Pakistan.
-Well, lets just say not everyone loves circular domes.
+This tombstone is the only square-shaped tombstone on the premises and appears to be tilted towards the chaukhandi type of architecture, much more prevalent in Sindh, now in Pakistan.
+Well, let us just say not everyone loves circular domes.

 Restoration of Chattardi